milancurcic/milancurcic.github.io/_posts/2018-08-25-guide-to-my-swashbuckler.md

 ### Getting attacked in melee

-If more than 1 panache point, take advantage of _oportune parry and reposte_ (a swashbuckler deed).
+If you have more than 1 panache point, take advantage of _oportune parry and reposte_ (a swashbuckler deed).
 When the DM announces a melee attack, announce a parry:

 1. DM rolls for attack;
 2. Make an attack roll to parry.
 If greater then attacker's roll, their attack automatically fails;
-3. If didn't use attack of opportunity in this round, make an attack roll now, and follow the steps for [making a melee attack](#making-a-melee-attack).
+3. If you didn't use an attack of opportunity in this round, make an attack roll now, and follow the steps for [making a melee attack](#making-a-melee-attack).

 ### Other situational stuff

-* As a full-round action, you can roll to intimidate all foes within 30 ft (Dazzling display feat).
+* As a full-round action, you can roll to intimidate all foes within 30 ft (dazzling display feat).
 * If prone, you can use _kip-up_ deed to stand up as a swift action, without provoking attacks of opportunity.
 * 3 times per day, you can add Cha bonus to saving throws (_Charmed Life_).